mohit-k-s/cwgrep/README.md

 # CloudWatch Logs Grep Tool (cwgrep)

-A fast, interactive tool for searching AWS CloudWatch logs with grep-like syntax.
-Because you never know if your log aggregator be dropping logs silently.
+A tool for searching AWS CloudWatch logs with grep-like syntax

+## Why Not Just Use CloudWatch?
+Because cli >>>>
+`cwgrep` is grep-like and built for devs who just want logs.

+Also sometimes your third party log collector can be dropping the logs silently, without any warnings.

 ## Demo
 [![Watch the demo](https://img.youtube.com/vi/CrjnFnXXM0Q/hqdefault.jpg)](https://www.youtube.com/watch?v=CrjnFnXXM0Q)